Science Writing Samples

 Some of those people, though, invariably wind up here at Xavier’s Church.
 The line stretches halfway down the block.
 Volunteer Victor Ellis points out his side is only half of the total and is for women, families, and/or the physically disabled.
 On the opposite side of the building is another line for the able-bodied.

 According to Ellis, the lines have been shorter as of late, but earlier this summer he’s seen it stretch down two blocks.
-He expects, as the weather turns and it get colder, that there will be even more people.
+He expects, as the weather turns and it gets colder, that there will be even more people.

 Ellis is homeless himself, having lost his job in the biohazard remediation and removal trade five years ago.
 He has been living for the past three months at the Jack Ryan shelter in Chelsea.
 He’s clean, his clothes are clean, and he smokes whole cigarettes rather than butts retrieved from the street.
 He’s a little more put together than the people in line, though he shares housing with 199 other men just like them.

-The similarity of his experiences with those in the line could be the reason he treats each person with respect and seems to take personal interest in making sure they know where they’re going and that they know how to get there.
+The similarity of his experiences with those in the line could be the reason he treats each person with respect and seems to take a personal interest in making sure they know where they’re going and that they know how to get there.
 He volunteers once a week, he says, because “it makes [him] feel good to give back.”

 And he’s been coming here helping out since early in the summer.
 “Anyone can do it,” he says.
 And he recommends that they do.
 “All they have to do is go in, go downstairs, and check with the directors.
 We can always use help,” he says.

 John Romero is 53 and stands in Ellis’s line.
-He is in a bad way; he is schizophrenic and HIV positive, and is back on the streets because he recently went off of his meds.
+He is in a bad way; he is schizophrenic and HIV positive and is back on the streets because he recently went off of his meds.
 His upper teeth are mostly gone and the few remaining on his lower jaw shimmer gold with dental work.
 He is aware of his contributing role in his current circumstance.
-He’s eager to talk about how hard it is, and wants people to listen, but his voice cracks a little when asking for help.
+He’s eager to talk about how hard it is and wants people to listen, but his voice cracks a little when asking for help.
 “What can [the public] do for me and people like me?” he asks.
-He says he used to drive trucks, both on the long haul and locally, andif he could, he’d work.
+He says he used to drive trucks, both on the long haul and locally, and if he could, he’d work.
 He just can’t find the balance, can’t seem to stay on the horse.

 Al, another man in Ellis’s line, has complaints about the system, specifically the shelter he’s been calling home.
 He is in his 60’s but doesn’t look a day over 40.
 He’s weighed down with a few bags over his shoulders and every once in a while a distracting blue light flashes from the Bluetooth headset wrapped around his neck.
 He’s homeless, but he’s connected; maybe the accessories are necessary for his work, which he described only in uselessly broad strokes.

 To hear Al tell it, he’s one of 10 men out of close to 200 staying at the Bronx Works shelter, that could be considered sane.
-“They’re just picking people up off the street when it rains, or when it’s cold,” he says emphatically, as if the problem should be obvious, “they’re not checking or caring whether or not these people are crazy.”
+“They’re just picking people up off the street when it rains, or when it’s cold,” he says emphatically as if the problem should be obvious, “they’re not checking or caring whether or not these people are crazy.”
 He doesn’t feel safe sharing the space with them.

 He’s not saying they’re not as deserving of help as anyone else, but “the workers in the shelter aren’t paying attention.”
 He gets clean sheets when he asks, and a hot meal when needed, but feels there’s a palpable danger, a contained chaos below the surface.
 He’s worried, and the concern runs deep enough that he’s allowed the line to move past him in a couple of surges in order for him to get his point across.